anupam-sy/tf-gcp-training-lab/README.md

 ```

 ### Remote Backend Setup
 For local backend, terraform state file is stored locally in the current working directory.
-To use a remote backend (to enable the collaboration of other team members), create a google cloud storage bucket and enable the versioning.
+To use a remote backend (to enable the collaboration of other team members), create a google cloud storage bucket in a GCP project and enable the versioning.
 Use below gcloud commands to created and set up gcs backend bucket.

 ```
     gcloud config set project PROJECT_ID